cgHome/homey-dev/README.md

 homey-run <npm-script>  Run a npm-script inside homey-dev container

-homey-create            Create a new homey-app homey-init              Initialize a new homey-dev container homey-start             Start homey-dev container
+homey-create            Create a new homey-app homey-start             Start a homey-dev container
 ```

 ### Example